puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 [Rack][] is an interface for deploying Ruby web apps.
 The puppet master application supports running as a Rack app.

 This is the recommended way of running the puppet master service.

-Puppet Enterprise runs this way by default.
+**Puppet Enterprise runs this way by default.** You do not need to manually configure a Rack server under Puppet Enterprise.

 This page describes the generic requirements and run environment for running under Rack; for practical configuration instructions, see [the guide to configuring a Passenger + Apache puppet master.][passenger_guide]